Risk Factors Dashboard

 Natural disasters and other events beyond our control could materially adversely affect us.

 Natural disasters or other catastrophic events may cause damage or disruption to our operations, international commerce and the global economy, and thus could have a strong negative effect on us.
 Our business operations are subject to interruption by natural disasters, fire, power shortages, pandemics and other events beyond our control.
 This may result in delivery delays, malfunctioning of facilities or shutdown of logistic points.
 Such events could make it difficult or impossible for us to deliver our products and services to our customers and could decrease demand for our services.
 In the past, there was no significant disruption of operation at our production facilities and logistic points.
-However, we could not assure you that the production facilities and logistic points will always operate normally in the future.
+However, we cannot assure you that the production facilities and logistic points will always operate normally in the future.
+However, we cannnot assure you that the production facilities and logistic points will always operate normally in the future.

 General Risks Associated with Business Operations in China